How to prepare for a trade showPosted January 14, 2013 | Tips and Trends from the Experts

 Create a media kit

 Creating a media kit (sometimes called a press kit) is a breeze, although its contents will vary depending on your industry.
-You’ll want to make sure it includes a brief biography of your organization, samples of your product or services, photos and/or a catalogue, web information, business cards, already published press reviews and extensive contact information.
+You’ll want to make sure it includes a brief biography of your organization, samples of your product or services, photos and/or a catalogue, web information, business cards, already published press reviews and extensive information.
 You can also include fun promotional products.
 Personalized pens or custom magnets bearing your brand or product name are great ideas.

 Order extra tradeshow giveaways